Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Friday, April 22nd, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $61.67, for a total value of $1,233,400.00.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 14th.
-Stockholders of record on Wednesday, June 1st will be paid a $0.10 dividend.
-This represents a $0.40 annualized dividend and a dividend yield of 0.71%.
+Stockholders of record on Wednesday, June 1st will be issued a dividend of $0.10 per share.
 The ex-dividend date is Tuesday, May 31st.
-Interactive Brokers Group’s dividend payout ratio is currently 14.08%.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.67%.
+Interactive Brokers Group’s dividend payout ratio (DPR) is presently 14.08%.

-Several institutional investors and hedge funds have recently modified their holdings of IBKR.
-Marshall Wace LLP grew its holdings in shares of Interactive Brokers Group by 151.4% in the fourth quarter.
-Marshall Wace LLP now owns 4,359,441 shares of the financial services provider’s stock worth $346,228,000 after acquiring an additional 2,625,600 shares during the period.
-Samlyn Capital LLC grew its holdings in shares of Interactive Brokers Group by 745.8% in the fourth quarter.
-Samlyn Capital LLC now owns 1,768,263 shares of the financial services provider’s stock worth $140,436,000 after acquiring an additional 1,559,196 shares during the period.
-Norges Bank bought a new stake in shares of Interactive Brokers Group in the fourth quarter worth $60,173,000.
-MARSHALL WACE ASIA Ltd grew its holdings in shares of Interactive Brokers Group by 63.6% in the third quarter.
-MARSHALL WACE ASIA Ltd now owns 1,627,635 shares of the financial services provider’s stock worth $101,467,000 after acquiring an additional 632,642 shares during the period.
-Finally, Victory Capital Management Inc. grew its holdings in shares of Interactive Brokers Group by 916.8% in the fourth quarter.
-Victory Capital Management Inc. now owns 688,823 shares of the financial services provider’s stock worth $54,706,000 after acquiring an additional 621,079 shares during the period.
-20.49% of the stock is owned by institutional investors.
+A number of research firms recently commented on IBKR.
+Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price target for the company. in a research note on Tuesday, April 5th.
+The Goldman Sachs Group upgraded Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 price target for the company in a research note on Tuesday, April 26th.
+StockNews.com downgraded Interactive Brokers Group from a “hold” rating to a “sell” rating in a research note on Thursday.
+Finally, Bank of America lifted their target price on Interactive Brokers Group from $111.00 to $117.00 and gave the company a “buy” rating in a research note on Wednesday, April 20th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $92.00.

-A number of brokerages recently issued reports on IBKR.
-Zacks Investment Research cut Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price objective on the stock. in a report on Tuesday, April 5th.
-The Goldman Sachs Group raised Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 price objective on the stock in a report on Tuesday, April 26th.
-StockNews.com raised Interactive Brokers Group from a “sell” rating to a “hold” rating in a report on Wednesday, May 18th.
-Finally, Bank of America increased their price objective on Interactive Brokers Group from $111.00 to $117.00 and gave the stock a “buy” rating in a report on Wednesday, April 20th.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $92.00.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in IBKR.
+First Horizon Advisors Inc. raised its holdings in shares of Interactive Brokers Group by 112.7% during the fourth quarter.
+First Horizon Advisors Inc. now owns 336 shares of the financial services provider’s stock valued at $26,000 after buying an additional 178 shares during the last quarter.
+Quent Capital LLC bought a new stake in shares of Interactive Brokers Group during the fourth quarter valued at approximately $28,000.
+Steward Partners Investment Advisory LLC raised its holdings in shares of Interactive Brokers Group by 692.5% during the first quarter.
+Steward Partners Investment Advisory LLC now owns 420 shares of the financial services provider’s stock valued at $28,000 after buying an additional 367 shares during the last quarter.
+Penserra Capital Management LLC bought a new stake in shares of Interactive Brokers Group during the third quarter valued at approximately $29,000.
+Finally, Fifth Third Bancorp raised its holdings in shares of Interactive Brokers Group by 72.4% during the fourth quarter.
+Fifth Third Bancorp now owns 381 shares of the financial services provider’s stock valued at $30,000 after buying an additional 160 shares during the last quarter.
+20.49% of the stock is currently owned by institutional investors.

 Interactive Brokers Group, Inc operates as an automated electronic broker worldwide.
 The company specializes in executing, clearing, and settling trades in stocks, options, futures, foreign exchange instruments, bonds, mutual funds, exchange traded funds (ETFs), metals, and cryptocurrencies.
 It also custodies and services accounts for hedge and mutual funds, ETFs, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.